itornaza/sdc-vehicle-detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 * I used the SVC for classifying the vehicles.
 While this is a fast and efficient method, it has its limitations.
-Maybe a more sophisticated deep learning technique like YOLO is required for more robust results
+Maybe a more sophisticated deep learning technique like YOLO is required for more robust results.

 * Hog only worked properly when all channels where used.
 Whenever I used channel 0 only, the black car was very poorly detected, and the amount of false positives was far more than acceptable.